scottmconway/ncc-jekyll/_preserves/sellecks_karst_preserve.md

   - "Levys Cave is a small stream insurgence cave which takes large amounts of water during the spring.
 The cave is about 200 feet long and has a twelve foot drop inside the cave that requires a rope or cable ladder."
   - "Cave 575 is a small pit cave with a 15 foot entrance drop requiring a rope.
 Once inside the cave the rest of the cave can be accessed by climbing.
 The cave is notable for the impressive display of fossils in the walls."
   - "The fourth cave on the property is Natural Bridge Cave, a small natural bridge of limestone at the bottom of a large sinkhole."
+bottomParagraphs:
+  - "Visitors are asked to sign in and out at the register near the parking area.
+During the winter, please do not visit Sellecks Cave if ice is present on the walls of the sinkhole.
+For all caves, except Natural Bridge which is only 5 feet long, standard caving gear is required."
 imagePaths:
   - "/preserves/sellecks/images/01.jpg"
   - "/preserves/sellecks/images/02.jpg"